Esther Swirk Brown: Trial

-The trial began in late September in a courtroom in Johnson County, Kansas.
+The trial began in late September 1948 in a courtroom in Johnson County, Kansas.
 While the case was pending, Brown's activism caused almost all of the Black families in South Park to boycott the Walker School, instead having the families run schools at their homes.
-The home schools had issues with financing, so Brown traveled throughout Kansas to raise money for the home school.
+The home schools had issues with financing, so Brown traveled throughout Kansas to raise money for them.
 Former teacher at the Walker School and then homeschool educator, Corinthian Nutter, fought tirelessly to ensure that the boycott of the Walker School was successful including recruiting parents who enrolled their children back at the Walker School to return their children to the home schools.
-In June 1949, the Supreme Court of Kansas ruled that Black students are allowed to attend the new White school and the school was integrated in Fall 1949.
+In June 1949, the Supreme Court of Kansas ruled that Black students were allowed to attend the new White school and the school was integrated in Fall 1949.

 Later life and legacy

 After the decision to integrate the schools in South Park, Brown continued her activism.
 She helped raise funds for Brown v.
 Board of Education and helped to persuade Oliver Brown (no relation) to have his daughter, Linda, be the lead plaintiff.
 She fought against discrimination in employment in Kansas leading to the Kansas Anti-Discrimination Commission, which later became the Kansas Commission on Civil Rights.
 In 1957, she was an organizer of the Panel of American Women (PAW) and was the panel's national organizer.

 Brown died on May 24, 1970, at age 52, from breast cancer, in Buffalo, New York.
 In 1975, a park was named in her honor in South Park.